heyjulieh/react-todo-walkthrough-jquery/sprints/Sprint0.md

 3. Switch over to your browser to automatically see the updates.

 > The `create-react-app` command installs and sets up a lot of useful tools.
-A tool called `webpack` manages automatic re-rendering files change!
+A tool called `webpack` manages automatic re-rendering when files change!